wwymak/solar-panel-vis/readme.md

         - or actually used http://www.doogal.co.uk/BatchGeocoding.php instead
 - also tie postcode area zoom with the stacked area transition to data of one postcode only

+- mouseover a postcode area and the corresponding area in the stacked chart will highlight

+- when you have zoomed into a postcode area e.g. by clicking on the stacked chart it will show the markers of where the panels are

 6: assuming that the dots are not too dense, when you click on one dot it gives you a tooltip box with info about the solar panel info (and/or data) about that property e.g. linking to the other datasets you can get info about when the panel is installed, and the capacity, as well as historic feed in tarrif claims (<em>note this